Dual-Iron/RwModLoader/README.md

 https://user-images.githubusercontent.com/31146412/137647603-6034790d-cfcb-40b0-a425-fe113ce7481f.mp4

 ## Where get?
+Some important information before you install Realm:
+- Realm frequently deletes the BepInEx folder.
+Move valuable files out of there.
+- While Realm can auto-update itself, it doesn't support AutoUpdate for mods yet.
+That's coming soon™.
+- Don't use Realm and BlepOutIn (BOI) at the same time.

 To install Realm, go to the [releases](https://github.com/Dual-Iron/RwModLoader/releases/latest) page.

-Note that you shouldn't keep anything precious in the BepInEx folders—they'll get wiped whenever Realm is installed or updated.

-**Do not** use Realm and BlepOutIn (BOI) concurrently.
-Additionally, while Realm can auto-update itself, it doesn't support AutoUpdate for mods yet.
-That's coming soon™.

 ## Resources
 If you need technical support, go [here](.github/SUPPORT.md).